 Let us understand the height charts that enable your doctor to track your baby’s growth and progress.

-- Height in first year: While there are factors such as genetics, environmental conditions and some miscellaneous factors that determine your baby’s height, the World Health Organization has recorded the average height of children in the age group of 0-2 years.
+There are factors such as genetics, environmental conditions and some miscellaneous factors that determine your baby’s height.
+The World Health Organization has recorded the average height of children in the age group of 0-2 years.
 Since all children are different and grow as per their individual health disposition, the following numbers help you understand where your baby stands in the global health index.
 By your baby’s first birthday, they will measure between 71 and 81 cm in length.
 A twelve-month old boy will measure 71.3-80.2 cm in length, while a twelve-month old girl will measure 69.2-78.9 cm in length.

 Weight Charts for Children: